Spin Dependence of Meson Thresholds in the Diabatic Dynamical Diquark Model: Threshold Spin Dependence in Heavy-Quark Symmetry

-The universal amplitude $h(r)$ for rearrangement of the $\de\bde$ state of size $r$ to a di-meson state serves as this model's analogue to the universal function $g(r)$ describing the string-breaking amplitude between $Q\bar Q$ and di-meson states.
-In particular, the calculation of either one requires the computation of a Wilson line connecting the two heavy sources (in this case, $\de\bde$), and can presumably be carried out in lattice QCD\@.
+The universal amplitude $h(r)$ for rearrangement of the $\de\bde$ state of separation $r$ to a di-meson state serves as this model's analogue to the Ref.~\cite{Bruschini:2023zkb}'s universal function $g(r)$ describing the string-breaking amplitude between $Q\bar Q$ and di-meson states after $Q\bar Q$ spin quantum numbers are factored out, so that $g(r)$ is a type of reduced matrix element in the Wigner-Eckhart sense (See Ref.~\cite{Bruschini:2023zkb}, Eq.~(3.2) and the subsequent text).
+In particular, the calculation of either one requires the computation of a Wilson line connecting the two heavy sources (in the present case, $\de\bde$), which is shifted by the Fierz reordering into the correlator that defines $h(r)$ or $g(r)$, respectively, and can presumably be carried out in lattice QCD\@.
 In addition, the approach to the heavy-quark limit is implemented slightly differently for the operators on the two sides Eqs.~(\ref{eq:0+0+})-(\ref{eq:1+1+}), since the masses $m_{\de,\bde}$ differ from $m_Q$ by an $O(m_Q^0)$ amount supplied by the light-quark mass and the diquark binding energy.
 In a complete and rigorous treatment, such effects propagate into the right-hand sides of Eqs.~(\ref{eq:0+0+})-(\ref{eq:1+1+}) and ultimately contribute to the function $h(r)$; their leading-order in $m_Q$ contribution is to introduce heavy-quark projection operators [Eqs.~(\ref{eq:EProj})]: $Q \! \to \!
 P_+ Q$ and $\bar Q \! \to \bar Q P_-$.
 However, since our goal is to develop expressions from which overlaps with di-meson states are simplest to extract, we do not exhibit these complications explicitly in Eqs.~(\ref{eq:0+0+})-(\ref{eq:1+1+}).

 Furthermore, since the diabatic potential is a generalization of the ${\bf 3}$-$\bar{\bf 3}$ potential $V_{Q\bar Q}(r)$ [{\it e.g.}, Eq.~(\ref{eq:Cornell})] and already contains the relevant color-dependent factors of the fundamental interaction, the $\de$ and $\bde$ operators should not be normalized with respect to their free color index $i$ in the same way as if they were one-particle states.